Finding the Universe

 And that finished our guide to what to know before you drive in Iceland!
 Now, to help you finish planning your trip, we’ve got a whole series of guide and content on Iceland which should give you lots of information and inspiration.

-• For car rental in Iceland, this website has the largest list of car rental options in Iceland
+- For car rental in Iceland, this website lets you choose between a range of car rental providers in Iceland

 And that’s it!
 If you’ve got any questions or feedback on the above, just let us know in the comments below, and have an awesome trip in Iceland!